o3de/o3de.org/content/docs/userguide/component-navigation.md

+description: ' Use the Navigation component to enable an entity to find and follow paths in &ALYlong;. '
+slug: component-navigation
+title: Navigation
+---
 # Navigation<a name="component-navigation"></a>

 The **Navigation** component provides path\-finding and path\-following functionality for AI movement, typically on a navigation mesh\.

-![\[AI can use navigation to move along a path, typically on a navigation mesh.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/component-navigation-path.png)
+![\[AI can use navigation to move along a path, typically on a navigation mesh.\]](/images/component/component-navigation-path.png)

 **Topics**
 + [Navigation Component Properties](#component-navigation-properties)